EVOlution-App/iOS/README.md

 ## How to contribute

 You need to create an issue and associate a pull request to this issue.
-After send your pull request, other developers will make a code review before merge into _development_ branch.
+After you send your pull request, other developers will make a code review before merging it into the _development_ branch.

 ## Authors